Clarinet Concerto (Carter)

-The American composer Elliott Carter wrote his clarinet concerto in 1996 to celebrate the 20th anniversary of the Ensemble InterContemporain, who premiered the work in January 1997 under the direction of Pierre Boulez.
+The American composer Elliott Carter wrote his Clarinet Concerto in 1996 to celebrate the 20th anniversary of the Ensemble InterContemporain, who premiered the work in January 1997 under the direction of Pierre Boulez.
 Alain Damiens was the soloist in this performance; his premiere recording of the work with the Ensemble InterContemporain under David Robertson was released in 1999.

-The concerto lasts just under 20 minutes and is in seven movements which play without a break:
+The clarinet concerto lasts just under 20 minutes and is in seven movements which play without a break: